sentryco/SearchBarKit/README.md

 - Maybe not hide close button on focus loss?
 - Add more comments with AI
 - Remove unit test, add uitest
+- It seems placeholder text-color for SearchBar text doesnt work for macOS.
+Try to fix it

 ## Future improvments:
 - Add SearchBarIdentifier (injectable accessid) (for now these are hardcoded)